 Why are the results of a B2B focus group questionable?
 If by chance you manage to bring 6 to 8 professionals together in a room for a crazy group, it is very likely that these people will compete.
 What they say should, therefore, be taken with the greatest caution, as this may not adequately reflect reality.

 The 2 previous steps (competition study and qualitative interviews) will undoubtedly reveal new exogenous aspects that shape the market and determine its evolution.
 These aspects are called exogenous, because you, as a company, cannot influence them.
 These may include elements related to a country’s policy, the economic situation, tax policy, national or transnational legal aspects (European norms, standards, regulations or directives).
 Well anticipated, these exogenous factors can prove to be significant growth drivers.
 Your competitors may not have expected them, leaving you with the possibility of a better value proposition to which customers would be sensitive.
-This is what happened with the General Data Protection Regulations (GDR), which allowed new companies to take market share, as companies had to adapt (often in a hurry) to this new piece of legislation.
+This is what happened with the General Data Protection Regulations (GDPR), which allowed new companies to take market share, as companies had to adapt (often in a hurry) to this new piece of legislation.
 The difficulty is, of course, to perpetuate the resulting activity because very often the exploitation of such a business opportunity is more of a short-term strategy.

 To systematically study the exogenous factors that influence a market, use the PESTEL method that we have detailed in our online market research guide.